-Consensus-Based Guidance on Opioid Management in Individuals With Advanced Cancer-Related Pain and Opioid Misuse or Use Disorder
+Expert Consensus-Based Guidance on Approaches to Opioid Management in Individuals with Advanced Cancer-Related Pain and Nonmedical Stimulant Use

 Published in: JAMA Oncology, Volume 8, No. 8, pages 1107–1114 (August 2022). doi: 10.1001/jamaoncol.2022.2191